-Remediation of academic difficulty in Year 1 courses should be completed by the end of June of the first year.
+Remediation of academic difficulty in Year 1 courses should be completed by August 1st following the first year.
 In all cases, such remediation must be fully completed and documented before the beginning of second year classes.

-Remediation of academic difficulty in Year 2 courses must be completed prior to the start of 3rd Year coursework.
+Remediation of academic difficulty in Year 2 courses must be completed prior to the start of Phase 2 clerkships.
 In some cases, at the discretion of the Committee on Academic Promotions, students may be permitted to defer a Year 3 summer clinical rotation in order to complete remediation and allow for graduation on schedule.